MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 ## On-behalf-of authentication

-In this scenario an application was sent an AAD access token for some arbitrary resource managed by the application, and it uses that token to acquire a new AAD access token for the Azure Data Explorer resource so that the application could access Kusto on behalf of the principal indicated by the original AAD access token.
+In this scenario, an application was sent an AAD access token for some arbitrary resource managed by the application, and it uses that token to acquire a new AAD access token for the Azure Data Explorer resource so that the application could access Kusto on behalf of the principal indicated by the original AAD access token.